behardja/housing-model-mlops/README.md

 **3. CI/CD Pipeline integrates Vertex AI and Github Actions**
-* Set-up [AutoMLOps Repo](https://github.com/GoogleCloudPlatform/automlops) and configure the source repo and specific toolings by carefully following the [user-guide slides for AutoMLOps](https://github.com/GoogleCloudPlatform/automlops/blob/main/AutoMLOps_User_Guide.pdf) <br>
+* Set-up [AutoMLOps](https://github.com/GoogleCloudPlatform/automlops) and configure the source repo and specific toolings by carefully following the [user-guide slides for AutoMLOps](https://github.com/GoogleCloudPlatform/automlops/blob/main/AutoMLOps_User_Guide.pdf) <br>
 * This repo is configred to use Github Actions